trewknowledge/Hiring-Assignments/Front-End Developer/README.md

 ## Coding Challenge

-First, download the design files located [here](https://github.com/trewknowledge/Hiring-Assignments/blob/master/Front-End%20Developer/Assets.zip).
+You can either use the XD file provided in this repository or the following link: https://xd.adobe.com/view/9c93ab1b-8770-4544-8502-32fe4d8c1733-c9c0/grid.

-Within the templates there are additional components such as modals, dropdowns, and accordions.
+Within the templates there are additional components such as mobile menus, and accordions.
 You can write these components using jQuery and SASS.

 ## Challenge Completed?
 Please send us a link to your GitHub repository where we can download your website.